ShubhamDeokar3045/Implementation-of-various-coding-schemes-using-VHDL/README.md

 # Implementation-of-various-coding-schemes-using-VHDL
-I have gained a thorough understanding of and successfully implemented various coding schemes using Quartus software.
-This software effectively interprets and processes VHDL, which I have used in my project.
-This experience improved my proficiency in both the software and the language, enabling me to design and simulate digital systems effectively.
+We have gained a thorough understanding of and successfully implemented various coding schemes using Quartus software.
+This software effectively interprets and processes VHDL, which we have used in our project.
+This experience improved our proficiency in both the software and the language, enabling us to design and simulate digital systems effectively.